-Prior to joining Taylor English, Ms. Mark served as an associate and as a summer associate at Clifford Chance US LLP in Washington, from June 2006 through August 2009, where she represented clients in a broad range of matters, including complex class-action and multiparty disputes, as well as U.S. Securities and Exchange Commission (SEC) investigations and global internal investigations concerning violations of Office of Foreign Assets Control (OFAC) regulations.
+Prior to joining Taylor English, Ms. Mark served as an associate and as a summer associate at an multinational law firm in Washington, from June 2006 through August 2009, where she represented clients in a broad range of matters, including complex class-action and multiparty disputes, as well as U.S. Securities and Exchange Commission (SEC) investigations and global internal investigations concerning violations of Office of Foreign Assets Control (OFAC) regulations.

 Ms. Mark also has extensive e-discovery experience, and has managed global discovery in a case involving more than 50 jurisdictions.

-When not practicing law, Ms. Mark enjoys spending time with her husband, Godfrey, their two energetic toddlers, Noelle and Ethan, as well as their music-loving Shih Tzu, Jazz.
+When not practicing law, Ms. Mark enjoys spending time with her husband, their two energetic children, as well as their music-loving Shih Tzu.

 American Bar Association

 Represented global manufacturing company in civil suit against former employee for fraud, conversion, and RICO violations.
 Prevailed on summary judgment for all claims.

 Represented 29 Plaintiffs in a civil conspiracy to defraud action against multiple Defendants after a six week jury trial.
 Won jury verdict for Plaintiffs against all Defendants (now on appeal).